Available 24/7 for Free Consultations

 Menu

-What Is Comparative Negligence in New York Car Accidents?
+What Is New York’s Comparative Negligence Law?

 Posted on 04/28/22

 Many car accidents are not only caused by the negligence of one party but are a combination of mistakes made by multiple parties.
 One driver might be speeding, for example, while another isn’t yielding the right-of-way.
 If both parties involved in a car accident share fault for the collision, New York’s comparative negligence law will come into play.
+Our Buffalo car accident attorney can help advocate for your compensation.

 If both the plaintiff and defendant in a New York car accident case are found to be at fault for the collision, the plaintiff can still recover damages.
 State law says that when comparative negligence is established in a personal injury case, the fault attributed to the claimant will not bar recovery.
 This is different from a contributory negligence state that bars a plaintiff from recovery for even 1 percent of the fault.
 However, comparative negligence in New York will diminish a claimant’s recovery in proportion to the amount of fault attributed to him or her.